MSt in History of Art and Visual Culture

 Optional Courses

 Applicants are asked to give a preliminary option course choice in their application, and will be asked to confirm this choice before commencing studies.
 Due to numbers, please be aware that it is not always possible to guarantee your first choice.
 Optional courses tend to change on a yearly basis, and are linked to the staff members teaching the options in that particular year.
-Below, you will find the three options for 2023/4.
-It is expected that four options will be taught, with details about the fourth option to be announced once confirmed.
-Please note that the deadline for entry in 2023 has now closed.
-Details of options for 2024/5 will be published later in the Autumn of 2023.
+Details of options for 2024/5 confirmed below.
+Please note that the deadline has now passed for 2024/25 admission.

 Dissertation Supervision